itw-creative-works/push-manager/README.md

 });
 ```

+## Options
+* `processingPath`: Path where you store notification payloads
+* `subscriptionsPath`: Path where you store your tokens

 ## Trigger a Notification
 Push notifications are triggered by adding a Firestore document to your configured `path`.
 In the example above, the `path` is set to `notifications/processing/all/{notificationId}`, but you can change this to anything you want.

-This module does not help you trigger a notification, so this is something you must do yourself.
+This module does not help you trigger a notification (since this module is built for the server side), so this is something you must do yourself.
 You can easily send a test notification by using the following code (client side, such as your website):
 ```
 firebase.firestore().collection('notifications/processing/list') // Feel free to change the path but make sure to keep it consistent!
   .add(